Watch past educational presentations and see live events in real time

 In order for the College to most effectively further its mission and to otherwise maintain its excellent reputation in the medical community and with the public, it is important that confidence in the College’s integrity be maintained.
 The cornerstone of the ACR’s Disclosure Policy is disclosure of actual and potential conflicts so that they can be evaluated by the College in order to avoid undue influence of potential conflicts.

 The purpose of the ACR’s Disclosure Policy is to identify relationships which may pose actual or potential conflicts.
 These actual or potential conflicts can then be evaluated by the College so that adjustments can be made which will avoid any undue influence.
 This policy is based on the principle that, in many cases, full disclosure of the actual or potentially conflicting relationship will of itself suffice to protect the integrity of the College and its interests.
+See the ACR Board of Directors disclosures.

 The American College of Rheumatology board of directors meets on a quarterly basis each year.
 The documents below provide a summary of topics discussed and decisions made at those meetings.